ironbars/ansible-bigtop/README.md

 - `cluster_name`: name of your cluster (this will be your default HDFS namespace)
 - `dns_domain`: domain name of your cluster
-- `java_version`: version of java that you wish to use (meant to be part of the name of an installable package)
-- `java_pkgs`: a list of Java packages that need to be installed
-- `bigtop_repo`: a dictionary that defines a repository from which to install packages built using Bigtop.

-Currently, only RedHat derived distributions are supported, so `bigtop_repo` defines a yum repository, and `java_pkgs` is a list of Java packages that can be found in CentOS/RedHat repositories by default.
 Also of note is that these playbooks have only been tested using Java 1.8 (OpenJDK).
 To use Oracle Java, change the names of these packages in the `java_pkgs` variable.

-The `bigtop_repo` variable currently points to a repo hosted by the maintainers of the Bigtop project.
-This could easily be changed to a local repo containing packages built by you for your personal or professional use.

 Limitations
 -----------